kuiperzone/PupNet-Deploy/README.md

 their braces, i.e. `${INSTALL_EXEC}` and not `$INSTALL_EXEC`, as a simple search-and-replace operation is used to populate them.

-In the event that you explicitly require no desktop file, you may declare: `DesktopFile = NONE`.
-The `DesktopFile` parameter is mostly ignored for Windows `Setup`, except that setting it to `NONE` is used indicate that you wish no entry for your main application executable to be written under the Windows Start Menu (i.e. synonymous behavior with that on Linux).
+In the event that you wish there be no desktop entry (i.e. a command-line application), you should declare:
+`DesktopNoDisplay = true`.
+The is ignored for Windows `Setup`, although if you set `DesktopNoDisplay`, then no entry for your application's main executable will be added under the Windows Start Menu (i.e. synonymous behavior with that on Linux).

 ### AppStream Metadata ###